-Information on the macroeconomic environment in which the Bank operates is also disclosed in Note 2 to the Annual Financial Statements.
+Information on the macroeconomic environment in which "KREDOBANK" Group (hereinafter - the Group) operates is also disclosed in Note 2 to the Annual Financial Statements.

 1.2.
 Information about executives and officers.

 Information on the composition of the Supervisory Board and the Management Board of JSC "KREDOBANK" (hereinafter - JSC "KREDOBANK" or the Bank), as well as changes during 2024, is provided in Section 8.3 - "Personal composition of the Supervisory Board and the Management Board, their committees, information on meetings held and general overview of decisions made" of this Report.